 Since July 1861, when General Sterling Price’s advance into Missouri was repulsed there had been no Confederate military presence in the State and defence of the Rebel cause had fallen to bands of guerrillas known as Bushwhackers and the most notable of these was that led by William Clark Quantrell.

 He and Anderson had encountered one another before.
 Indeed, Quantrell, who did not consider himself a guerrilla and did in fact hold a commission in the Partisan Rangers, had previously rebuked Anderson for robbing known Confederate as well as pro-Union supporters.
-He had done this in front of others and it had caused a great deal of resentment since when the two men had to grown to dislike each other intensely.
+He had done this in front of others, and it had caused a great deal of resentment, since when the two men had grown to dislike each other intensely.

 The Confederate guerrillas had a great deal of support in Missouri especially in Jefferson County where they were provided with supplies and a network of safe houses.
 Anderson’s sister’s, along with many of the other women in the County were active in providing them with information.

-In an attempt to deprive the guerrillas of succour in the summer of 1863, the Union Commander in the State, General Thomas Ewing issued Order No 11 which saw the arrest of the female relatives of known Confederate guerrillas.
+To deprive the guerrillas of succour in the summer of 1863, the Union Commander in the State, General Thomas Ewing issued Order No 11 which saw the arrest of the female relatives of known Confederate guerrillas.
 The women were imprisoned in a rickety three-storey building on Grand Avenue in Kansas City.
-Not long after their incareration the building collapsed killing a number of the women one of whom was Bill Anderson’s sister, another of his sisters was maimed.
+Not long after their incarceration the building collapsed killing several the women one of whom was Bill Anderson’s sister, another of his sisters was maimed.

 The rumour soon spread that the building had been deliberately sabotaged and that Union troops were murdering their women.
 Upon learning of the fate of his sisters Anderson went into a rage that it was said never left him.
 From that point on he would respond to criticism by saying, “I enjoy killing, I can never kill enough.”